 Even when they’re older and wiggly; ain’t nobody got time to mess with buttoning 25 snaps when they just want to jump off the changing table.

 Nipple Cream, Diaper Rash, and Thrush Stuff.

-Apparently this is a love/hate item, which baffles me; I can’t fathom how someone would put it in the hate category.
+I literally can’t fathom how someone would put it in the hate category.
 In fact, we own two: one for downstairs and one for upstairs.